RaHus/wp-nginx/README.md

 will try to serve the files directly. if not possible will pass the request to the backend (apache,phpfpm)

+Similar functionality can be achieved with X-Accel-Redirect header, which is cleaner but slower.

 *The script must be run every time the mapping of hostname --> id changes (rare), or when a new blog is created. typically i put it to run every sunday or every day at night.